Azure-Samples/azure-ml-federated-learning/docs/concepts/plan-your-fl-project.md

 # Plan your journey towards Federated Learning on Azure ML

 Adopting a Federated Learning strategy can be complex because it requires both machine learning skills on one side, and infrastructure and security skills on the other.
-This page provides a general ramp-up plan for a team that is new to Federated Learning (FL), and wants to leverage this technology at scale using Azure ML.
+This page provides a general ramp-up plan for a team that is new to Federated Learning (FL), and wants to leverage this technique at scale using Azure ML.

 This guide is intended to support the various actors that will have to work together to implement a production-ready FL stack:

-- For **Team leads**, this whole guide provides a holistic project structure and investment areas for onboarding FL on Azure ML.
+- For **Team Leads**, this whole guide provides a holistic project structure and investment areas for onboarding FL on Azure ML.
 - For **Data Scientists**, the early phases of this onboarding process will show how to tackle FL from an ML perspective.
 - For **Data/ML Engineers**, the later phases will explain the areas of investment in the infrastructure.